- Animator

 Why Winnipeg

-The UM campuses are located on the original lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
-Honoured to be chosen as the host of the National Centre for Truth and Reconciliation, UM is dedicated to advancing Indigenous research and scholarship and to becoming a center of excellence for this work.
+The University of Manitoba’s campuses are located on the original lands of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and the homeland of the Métis Nation.
+As the proud host of the National Centre for Truth and Reconciliation, UM is committed to advancing Indigenous research, scholarship, and meaningful engagement.

 Undergraduate programs